ocaml/ocaml.org/data/pages/en/privacy_policy.md

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 Whenever we make a significant change to our policies, we will also announce them on our company blog or social media profiles.

-Contact us if you have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information.
+[Contact us](https://discuss.ocaml.org/) if you have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information.

-Last updated: February 9th, 2022
+Last updated: February 10th, 2022